sibradzic/amdgpu-clocks/README.md

 and enable it:

     $ sudo systemctl enable --now amdgpu-clocks

+However, if your system goes to suspend state, the above service will not auto-restart (due to RemainAfterExit parameter).
+To fix that copy provided [file](amdgpu-clocks-resume into `/usr/lib/systemd/system-sleep`

+    $ cp amdgpu-clocks-resume /usr/lib/systemd/system-sleep/

 Of course, one should not forget to place the actual custom power states in `/etc/default/amdgpu-custom-state.cardX`.